mikelangelo-project/scotty-workload-csdc/README.md

 ```sh
 $ ./benchmark -a
 ```
-This command by defaul creates 2 CloudSuite Servers and 1 Cloudsuite Client.
+This command by default creates 2 CloudSuite Servers and 1 Cloudsuite Client.
 The container for CloudSuite Client would be created on client host.
 The CloudSuite Client generates request for the CloudSuite Servers and store the output to client host every second.
 Then SNAP collector reads the output each second and get metrics from that.
-#### Aditional Options
+#### Additional Options
-If you want to custoimze your benchmark you can use following options.
+If you want to customize your benchmark you can use following options.
 ```sh
 Usage: ./benchmark.sh [options]